Matlab + Simulink and Octave Interface¶

 interface, we refer to the docstring based documentation of the Python interface.

-The templates mentioned above also contain templated S-functions and corresponding make functions for Matlab for both the OCP solver and the acados integrator.
+The templates mentioned above also contain templated S-functions and corresponding make functions for both the OCP solver and the acados integrator.

 A basic Simulink example can be found in <acados_root>/examples/acados_python/getting_started/simulink_example.m